 You won’t be covered if you’re self-isolating or can’t travel due to restrictions either.

 If the venue cancels, or a supplier fails to deliver, you should be covered as well because it’s outside of your control.

-If your wedding was due to take place before the FCO advised against travel, your wedding guests should be covered for cancellation.
-That’s assuming they have their own travel insurance policies with disruption cover, and they bought their insurance before the FCO advice was given.
+If your wedding was due to take place before the FCDO advised against travel, your wedding guests should be covered for cancellation.
+That’s assuming they have their own travel insurance policies with disruption cover, and they bought their insurance before the FCDO advice was given.